If you need info on how to grow a small business, here’s a hard truth: only 50% of small businesses survive beyond five years.1

 💰 You can also use this calculator to see roughly how much your business could save by using RingCentral to support your team’s communication with each other—and clients.

-Set realistic yearly and quarterly goals
+3. Set realistic yearly and quarterly sales goals

 Goals are great because goals are actionable.
 They help you see where your company is today and where it could be three, six, nine, and 12 months from now.

-Setting goals grounds you and gives you a singular target—something you can zero in on and put all of your small company’s energy and resources towards.9 At the same time, goals will inspire you to constantly measure sales efforts to discover what is and isn’t working for your team.
+Setting goals grounds your sales process and gives you a singular target—something you can zero in on and put all of your small company’s energy and resources towards.9 At the same time, goals will inspire you to constantly measure sales efforts to discover what is and isn’t working for your team.
 This can be hugely helpful in coming up with new techniques and strategies, or even uncovering a new audience segment that you hadn’t yet considered.

 Of course, you’ll be setting goals at all company growth stages, but getting them down on paper during the early stages of business development sets the tone for you and your team and serves as something for you to live up to.

-Optimize your website for SEO and start writing a blog
+4. Marketing: optimize your website for SEO and start writing a blog

 It’s simple and sounds way easier than it is, but investing in your small business’s website and writing blog articles regularly can be the difference in major revenue growth over the course of your company’s life cycle.